stolostron/rhacm-docs/cert_manager/cert_root_ca.md

    oc edit issuer -n open-cluster-management multicloud-ca-issuer
    ```

-2. Replace the `byo-ca-cert` string with `multi-cloud-ca-cert` in the editor.
+2. Replace the `byo-ca-cert` string with `multicloud-ca-cert` in the editor.
 Save the issuer and quit the editor.

 3. Delete the BYO CA certificate.
 Run the following commnad: